Do you get breakouts right before your period? Or have you ever noticed that your skin has a natural glow about a week or 10 days after your period?

 Progesterone increases which impacts your body temperature and the production of sebum in your skin.

 - Hydrate: Drink 2-3L (8 cups) water or caffeine-free herbal teas per day.
 Try a cup of Rise + Shine Tea that's rich in anti-inflammatory ingredients such as turmeric and ginger.
 It's caffeine-free so you can drink it any time of day despite its name.
-Radiance Tea has light caffeine from the white (green) tea, but it's very blood sugar balancing.
+Pure Radiance Tea has light caffeine from the white (green) tea, but it's very blood sugar balancing.
 Drink this tea earlier in the day to prevent any interruptions in your sleep.

 - Nourish: Focus on blood-sugar balancing foods (ditch the sugar and refined carbs - think complex carbs such as chickpeas, quinoa, millet, sweet potato) to help manage carb cravings and emotional ups and downs.
 Be sure to always include good quality protein and healthy fats to balance the carbs and satisfy your belly.
 If you're craving something sweet and comforting, try these Pumpkin Chocolate Chip Cookies or this Golden Smoothie or this Chickpea Coconut Curry.